cern-sis/react-formule/README.md

 - **`CodeEditor`**: Useful if you want to edit the JSON schemas (or any other code) manually.
 - **`CodeViewer`**: Useful if you want to visualize the JSON schemas that are being generated (as you can see in the demo).
 - **`CodeDiffViewer`**: Useful if you want to compare two different JSON schemas, for example to see the changes since the last save.

+As well as the following utility functions to handle saving and loading schemas from local storage if you need and for unsaved change detection:

+- `getAllFromLocalStorage`
+- `saveToLocalStorage`
+- `deleteFromLocalStorage`
+- `loadFromLocalStorage`
+- `isUnsaved`

+Have a look at `src/index.ts` to see all exported components and functions.
+You can also have a look at `formule-demo` to see how they are used there.

 ### Field types